ros2/ros2_documentation/source/Concepts/Basic/Interfaces-Topics-Services-Actions.rst

 Topic statistics
 ----------------
 Topic statistics are built-in measurements that help you understand how messages behave when a subscription receives them.
-They automatically track two things:
+When enabled, they automatically track two things:

 :Message age: How old a message is when it arrives, based on its timestamp.
 :Message period: The time between incoming messages.